Unifying Causal Representation Learning with the Invariance Principle: Related Works

 where $\wb^* \in \RR^{D \times m}$ represents the ground truth relationship between the label $\yb^k$ and the invariant latents $\zb^k_A$. $\epsilon_k$ is some white noise with bounded variance and $f: \RR^N \to \RR^D$ denotes the shared mixing function for all $k \in [K]$ satisfying~\cref{assmp:diffeomorphism}.
 The set of environment distributions $\{P_{\xb^k, \yb^k}\}_{k \in [K]}$ generally differ from each other because of interventions or other distributional shifts such as covariates shift and concept shift.
-However, as the relationship between the invariant latents and the labels $\wb^*$ and the mixing mechanism $f$ are shared across different environments, the optimal risk remains invariant in the sense that
+However, as the relationship between the invariant latents and the labels $\wb^*$ and the mixing mechanism $f$ are shared across different environments, the risk on optimal weights remain invariant:

-where $\wb^*$ denotes the ground truth relation between the invariant latents $\zb_A^k$ an the labels $\yb^k$ and $f^{-1}$ is the inverse of the diffeomorphism mixing $f$(see~\cref{eq:linear_regression_structural_equation_model}).
-Note that this is a non-trivial $\iota$ property as the labels $\yb^k$ only depend on the invariant latents $\zb_A^k$, thus satisfying~\cref{defn:invariance_projector} (ii).
+where $\wb^*$ denotes the ground truth relation between the invariant latents $\zb_A^k$ and the labels $\yb^k$.

-\looseness=-1 \textbf{Identification algorithm.} Different distributional invariance are enforced by interpolating and extrapolating across various environments.
-Among the countless contribution to the literature, \textit{mixup} \citep{zhang2017mixup} linearly interpolates observations from different environments as a robust data augmentation procedure, Domain-Adversarial Neural Networks \citep{ganin2016domain} support the main learning task discouraging learning domain-discriminant features, Distributionally Robust Optimization (DRO) \citep{sagawa2019distributionally} replaces the vanilla Empirical Risk objective minimizing only with respect to the worst modeled environment, Invariant Risk Minimization \citep{arjovsky2020invariantriskminimization} combines the Empirical Risk objective with an invariance constraint on the gradient, and Variance Risk Extrapolation \citep[vRex]{krueger2021out}, similar in spirit combines the empirical risk objective with an invariance constraint using the variance among environments.
+\looseness=-1 \textbf{Identification algorithms.} Different distributional invariance are enforced by interpolating and extrapolating across various environments.
+Among the countless contribution to the literature, \textit{mixup} \citep{zhang2017mixup} linearly interpolates observations from different environments as a robust data augmentation procedure, Domain-Adversarial Neural Networks \citep{ganin2016domain} support the main learning task discouraging learning domain-discriminant features, Distributionally Robust Optimization (DRO) \citep{sagawa2019distributionally} replaces the vanilla Empirical Risk objective minimizing only with respect to the worst modeled environment, Invariant Risk Minimization \citep{arjovsky2020invariantriskminimization} combines the Empirical Risk objective with an invariance constraint on the gradient, and Variance Risk Extrapolation \citep[V-REx]{krueger2021out}, similar in spirit combines the empirical risk objective with an invariance constraint using the variance among environments.
 For a more comprehensive review of domain generalization algorithms, see \citet{zhou2022domain}.